slemire/slemire.github.io/_posts/2020-09-12-htb-writeup-travel.md

 ## LDAP recon

-The machine is running a container from the wordpress instance we saw earlier but there's also another container running an LDAP server and indicated in the host file.
+The machine is running a container for the wordpress instance we saw earlier but there's also another container running an LDAP server as indicated in the host file.

 ![image-20200519221749649](/assets/images/htb-writeup-travel/image-20200519221749649.png)